Pastidio0924/Microservice/readme.md

 3. **Build the Project:**

-    Navigate to the project directory in your terminal and run:
+    Navigate to the project directory:
     ```bash
-    mvn clean package
+    cd Microservice
 4. **Run the Application:**

     The application can be run directly from VS Code or using the following command: